JavaScript

 User Management

-setIdentity)Mobile native SDKs (iOS / Android): you can set uid without token and still use public features/resources.
-The second argument is the DashX Identity Token: a JWT from your backend, signed with your workspace private key (see User management).
-Setting token grants access to your private resources in DashX—treat it as sensitive.
-Web (@dashx/browser): setIdentity(uid, token) expects both strings; use identify and other public flows when you do not need access to private resources or a JWT.
+setIdentity)You can set uid without token and still use public features/resources (for example identify, track, and public content).
+The token is the DashX Identity Token: a JWT from your backend, signed with your workspace private key (see User management).
+Setting token grants access to your private resources in DashX—use it only for users who need that access, and treat it as sensitive.
+Pass null for token (or omit it) when that access is not needed.
+Both uid and token are optional (string | null).

 DashX.setIdentity('user-123', 'your-identity-token')